drummonds/sceco/content/docs/Campaign2024/_index.md

 - Inadequate and/or safe access/egress to the premises
 - Pedestrian and Common Users Health and Safety
 - The extension of working hours on the premises as from the previous use by Lewis & Co  Builders Merchants whose permitted hours of work were 8am to 5pm Monday to Friday and 8am to noon on Saturday only
-- An inadequate transport assessment of B8 sue with specific reference to an Inner London site
+- An inadequate transport assesement of B8 sue with specific referenc to an Inner London site
 - No Trade is noted for the site although HGV's are shown on the Transport Appraisal Swept Path Analysis

 ## Mailing link

-{{< rawhtml >}} <a href="mailto:planning@lambeth.gov.uk?subject=Objection to planning application 23/03943/FUL&body=REASONS FOR OBJECTION%0D%0AContravention of the London Borough of Lambeth's obligations for the preservation and enhancement of a Conservation area under Sections 72 (1) and (2) of the Planning (listed Buildings and Conservation Areas) Act 1990%0D%0AThe proposal is by the curtilage of a listed building, No 9 Streatham Common South%0D%0AEssentially 24 x 7 operation from limited hours when operated as a builders' yard.%0D%0ANoise and pollution%0D%0ATraffic congestion and pollution%0D%0Aan uplift of Transport movements%0D%0AInadequate and/or safe access/egress to the premises%0D%0APedestrian and Common Users Health and Safety%0D%0AThe extension of working hours on the premises as from the previous use by Lewis and Co Builders Merchants whose permitted hours of work were 8am to 5pm Monday to Friday and 8am to noon on Saturday only%0D%0AAn inadequate transport assessment of B8 sue with specific reference to an Inner London site%0D%0ANo Trade is noted for the site although HGV's are shown on the Transport Appraisal Swept Path Analysis /">Email Lambeth planning</a> {{< /rawhtml >}}
+{{< rawhtml >}} <a href="mailto:planning@lambeth.gov.uk?subject=Objection to planning application 23/03943/FUL&body=REASONS FOR OBJECTION%0D%0AContravention of the London Borough of Lambeth's obligations for the preservation and enhancement of a Conservation area under Sections 72 (1) and (2) of the Planning (listed Buildings and Conservation Areas) Act 1990%0D%0AThe proposal is by the curtilage of a listed building, No 9 Streatham Common South%0D%0AEssentially 24 x 7 operation from limited hours when operated as a builders' yard.%0D%0ANoise and pollution%0D%0ATraffic congestion and pollution%0D%0Aan uplift of Transport movements%0D%0AInadequate and/or safe access/egress to the premises%0D%0APedestrian and Common Users Health and Safety%0D%0AThe extension of working hours on the premises as from the previous use by Lewis and Co Builders Merchants whose permitted hours of work were 8am to 5pm Monday to Friday and 8am to noon on Saturday only%0D%0AAn inadequate transport assessement of B8 sue with specific referenc to an Inner London site%0D%0ANo Trade is noted for the site although HGV's are shown on the Transport Appraisal Swept Path Analysis /">Email Lambeth planning</a> {{< /rawhtml >}}

 ## Issues

-1. The planning application is wrong and I think a tree survey is required.
+1. The planning application is wrong and I think a tree survey is rquired.

 - There is at least one tree on the site so the answer to Trees and Hedges is wrong.
 - There are large trees adjacent to the site that might have to be pruned so I believe the second part is wrong
 - A number of pine trees have been cut down and removed from and adjacent garden presumably in preparation for this work and this will have affected the view from Streatham Common.

 1. The site does regularly flood during heavy rain.
-1. The increased traffic and congestion is going to lead to loss and so change of use of adjacent Streatham Commont South.
+1. The increased traffic and congestion is going to lead to loss and so change of use of adjacent Streatham Common South.
 1. The [Land registry title register](/2023-6scs/6scs/2023-08-04_summary_of_title_SGL377507_GOV.UKa.pdf) denote two owners of the land but this application only shows one owner Nw1 IOS 1 Unit Trust.

 Block plan

-1. Does not include existing bunds nor demolitiion of existing bunds
+1. Does not include existing bunds nor demolition of existing bunds
-1. Does not include sand bagging block nor demoliton of the bagging block
+1. Does not include sand bagging block nor demolition of the bagging block

 ## Submitted documents